joernb/blueprints/docs/content-model-migration.md

 yarn deploy
 ```

 to automatically apply all necessary migrations to an existing Contentful space.
-The name of the last (in terms of filename order) successfully applied migration script is stored in the description of a special content type.
-The migrate command will skip already applied scripts.
+The wrapping execution script will write a field into a special migration tracking content type for each successfully applied migration script.
+If this field is present, the migration script will be skipped.

 ## Sample data